secured lock Secured with SHA-256 Encryption

 You can step out of the no-fault system to sue a third party in court if you have sustained an injury resulting in more considerable expenses than the threshold value we discussed earlier.

-According to the CDC, the rate of traffic death is lower in Minnesota compared to the national average.
+According to the CDC, the rate of traffic deaths is lower in Minnesota compared to the national average.

 Ninety-four percent of Minnesotans wear seat belts, whereas only 86 percent of the country does.
 Minnesota wants its drivers to remain safe on the road, so it has penalties for not wearing a seat belt.